 - Number of Workers – The number of working instances to be involved in the SSL decryption and encryption process.
 Default: auto

-- SSL version handling
+- SSL Version Handling

 - Click Send Changes and Activate.

-SSL Interception process breaks the certificate trust chain.
+The SSL Interception process breaks the certificate trust chain.
 To reestablish the trust chain, you must install the security certificate (root certificate) and, if applicable, intermediate certificates that are used by the SSL Interception engine.
 Install this certificate on every client in your network.
 To prevent browser warnings and allow transparent SSL interception, install the security certificate into the operating system's or web browser's certificate store.

 - On the Security Policy page, click the edit icon next to (Self Signed) Certificate and click Export to file.